speedment/speedment-doc/pages/enterprise_json.md

     .build();
 ```

-Another way to accomplish this is to create an empty builder and then add the fields to include excplicitly.
+Another way to accomplish this is to create an empty builder and then add the fields to include explicitly.

 ```java
 final JsonEncoder<Film> filmEncoder = json.<Film>emptyEncoder()